Clubs and Organizations

 LITTLE FLOWERS

-Moderator: Mrs. Rosson (jrosson@bishopoconnell.org)
+Moderator: Mrs. Paig (lpaig@bishopoconnell.org)

-The purpose of this club is to assist the school Chaplain with the set up of liturgical events throughout the school day.
-With St. Therese of Lisieux as our model, The Little Flowers Club aims to assist Campus Ministry by serving the school as sacristans.
-Under the direction of the Chaplain, the Little Flowers will undertake the general preparation of liturgical celebrations.The Club also offers social opportunities for interested students.
-Young women grow in relationship with each other and God through service.
+The purpose of this club is to assist the school Chaplain with the preparations and set up of all school Masses and other liturgical events.
+With St. Therese of Lisieux as our model, the Little Flowers Club aims to assist Campus Ministry by serving the school as sacristans.
+The Club also offers social and service opportunities for young women to grow in their relationships with God and with one another.

 PRAISE BAND

-Moderator: Mrs. Prince (eprince@bishopoconnell.org)
+Moderator: Mrs. Kaylor (gmidgley@bishopoconnell.org)

 Praise Band is an auditioned group of singers and musicians who use their talents to praise God during school Masses.
 If interested in joining, please consider auditioning in the spring semester (early May).

 Moderator: Fr.
-McShurley (frpmshurley@bishopoconnell.org)
+Reuwer (frdreuwer@bishopoconnell.org

 STEM Interests